infotroph/efrhizo/efhrizo-log.md

 * scripts/sitedups.py is a Python script for finding duplicate images, i.e. those that share the same tube, location, and session number.
 I whipped it up while checking 2013 images two weeks ago and did not commit it at the time; fixing that now.

 * Added this file.
 No more excuses for wondering why I did that thing.

+* Makefile was missing prerequisites -- cleaned data files for `frametotals*.txt` and `stripped*.txt`  failed to list their processing scripts in prerequisite lists.
+Fixed that, remade all outputs.